Anna Hasper

 The emotions of inclusion: Building classrooms where everyone belongs

+Discover essential tips to build classrooms where everyone belongs, making your students feel seen, heard and valued for a more inclusive learning environment.
 Recently, I had an experience that left me feeling excluded.
 It wasn’t dramatic, I was hanging out with a bunch of people I seemed to have very little common ground with.
 Every time I tried to contribute to the conversation, I experienced a lack of acknowledgment.
 No reply, no follow-up questions, simply nothing.
 It really gave me the feeling that the others were ‘in’ but I was, somehow, ‘out’.
-Now, I’m not upset or looking to blame people but it made me realise how quickly our confidence can be affected simply by not feeling seen or heard and how...
+Now, I’m not upset or looking to blame...

 Managing the classroom starts with us!